Finding a music manager

 Know why you want a manager.
 To do that, you need to know your objectives as an artist and what the next level looks like for you.
 Then you can go about finding one.

 Finding the names and contact details of respected and experienced managers is relatively easy.
-Try The Unsigned Guide directory, which also includes music lawyers who could be approached for a list of recommended managers.
+Try The Unsigned Guide directory, which also includes music lawyers who could be approached for a list of recommended artist managers.
 Ask around, talk to people, attend networking events.
 And get in touch with your Musicians’ Union (MU) Regional Office if you’re struggling.

 Make the right impression